Cristine Brache: Themes

-The artist often takes her personal and family history as a starting point to explore cultural erasure (of the Caribbean Diaspora), shared histories and trauma, womanhood, and the inevitable power dynamics that accompany these themes.
-Brache is interested in how people codify their behaviors and appearances for survival and adaptation in oppressive environments.
-In previous works she's also explored the institutionalization of women’s pain and illness, as well as the ramifications of gaslighting—the pathologization of female emotion and expression.
+The artist's work circulates around constructs of the female body and psyche, broken histories, masking, and the inevitable power dynamics accompanying these themes.
+In previous works she's also explored the institutionalization of women's pain and illness, as well as the ramifications of gaslighting—the pathologization of female emotion and expression.
 She articulates personal histories of female oppression with the wider context of history and art history.
-More recently, Brache is interested in the loss of meaning and time, nostalgia, notions of faith, love, and death.
+More recently, she is interested in the loss of meaning and time, mortality, nostalgia, and solitude.

 Her poetry is described as "unapologetic...often placing the reader in the position of the voyeur, Brache’s poems ambiguously deal with identity, power dynamics, and templates of the female body and psyche."

 Personal life

 From 2009 through 2014, Brache expatriated from the United States to squat in the United Kingdom, Europe, Turkey, and Thailand.
 She eventually moved to China, where she lived for two and a half years.
 In 2016, she married Canadian artist and writer Brad Phillips.